 Hydrogen Part of a Broader Effort Ford’s strategy for alternative fuels is built around multiple technologies, including hydrogen internal combustion engines.
 This flexible approach allows the company to meet goals for customer needs, environmental impact and shareholder interests.
 The strategy does not focus on one catch-all solution, but offers a flexible array of options, including hybrids, clean diesels, bio-diesels, advanced engine and transmission technologies and E85 ethanol.
 Ford’s first hydrogen internal combustion engine demonstration vehicle, released in 2001, was based on a lightweight aluminum sedan body, which also was used in the development of hydrogen fuel cell technology.
 Subsequent projects included the Model U concept, first showcased at the 2003 North American International Auto Show, several Focus based demonstration vehicles, a V-6 powered tractor in use at Orlando International Airport as well as two hybridized transit buses.
 At the 2006 North American International Auto Show, Ford displayed the Super Chief Concept, which demonstrated Tri-Flex technology, which allows a vehicle to run on hydrogen, E-85 ethanol or gasoline.
 Ford partner Mazda recently delivered its RX-8 Hydrogen RE to its first two corporate customers.
 These vehicles, equipped with a rotary engine, feature a dual-fuel system that allows the driver to select either hydrogen or gasoline with the flick of a switch.
 Additionally, the company also has a fleet of 30 hydrogen powered Focus fuel cell vehicles on the road as part of a worldwide, seven-city program to conduct real world testing of fuel cell technology.
 The 30-car fleet has accumulated more than 240,000 miles since its inception.
 Ford also offers gasoline-electric hybrids including the Escape Hybrid and Mercury Mariner Hybrid.
 The company will also offer hybrid versions of the Ford Fusion and Mercury Milan in 2008.

-- 2015 Hyundai Genesis and the Magna Powertrain on Driving the Nation
+- Hyundai’s designer, John Krsteski, on the 2015 Hyundai Genesis on Driving the Nation

-- 2014 Nissan Pathfinder and Nissan Pathfinder Hybrid on Driving the Nation
+- 2015 Honda Fit and the Supercub on Driving the Nation

-- Whats new on the 2015 Hyundai Genesis? on Driving the Nation
+- Driving the 2015 Alfa Romeo 4C on Driving the Nation